IVDD in Dachshunds

-When the nerves of the dog’s spinal cord are compacted, they are not able to transmit their signals to the final destination in the limbs, bladder, etc. If the damage is severe enough, paralysis and loss of bladder and bowel control can occur.
+When the nerves of the dog’s spinal cord are compacted, they are not able to transmit their signals to the the legs, bladder, etc. If the damage is severe enough, spinal paralysis and loss of bladder or bowel control can occur.

 How Do You Reduce The Risk of IVDD in Dachshunds?

-It is important to learn how to prevent IVDD in your dachshund.
+It is important to learn how to prevent IVDD in dachshunds.
 But, keep in mind, sometimes IVDD unfortunately can just happen.
-Nevertheless, here are some safety measures you can follow to help reduce the risk of IVDD in your dog.
+Nevertheless, here are some safety measures you can follow on how to avoid ivdd in dachshunds.